2pacalypse/text-editor/README.md

     ListNode *currentPageNode;
     size_t currentPage = 0;
     size_t numLines = 0;
+    const size_t numLinesPerPage = 10;
 };
 ```

 Here each node of the linked list stores a line from the opened file as explained before.
-Furthermore, a pointer to the first node of the current page, the number of the current page (0-indexed), and the total number of nodes (lines) is stored.
+Furthermore, a pointer to the first node of the current page, the index of the current page (0-indexed), the total number of nodes (lines), and also the number of lines that should be displayed in each page is stored.
 The extra pointer to the first node is useful because:

 - When commands try to delete or insert a line, the desired node is accessed by walking from this pointer.
 - When the user wants to visit the next or previous page, they are just a fixed length (10 in our case) of nodes away from this pointer.